-- 24.4 No employee should be rostered or required to be on-call more frequently than a total of 7 days every 14 days.
-Any arrangement that would require an employee to be on-call more frequently than this must only be introduced where the employee concerned genuinely agrees to same. - 24.5 The frequency, duration, etc. of being on-call is to be established through consultation with the employees affected and if requested by the employees, their representatives, having particular regard to occupational, health and safety considerations. - 24.6 Employees who are on-call must be contactable whilst on-call but will not be restricted to their residence. - 24.7 Employees who are on-call will be provided with any equipment required for their work (except where existing award provisions or other agreed arrangements, which require employees to provide their own equipment, are in place). - 24.8 Existing telephone rental and business calls reimbursement provisions contained in the relevant awards, Commissioner's Standards (or however so named) and other manuals of conditions of employment, etc. covering the employees bound by this Enterprise Agreement are not affected by these provisions and will continue to apply. - 24.9 Recall to Work: - 24.10 Subject to clause 24.12 below, employees bound by this Enterprise Agreement, will be entitled to payment for all time worked, with a minimum of 3 hours paid, at overtime rates (or time off in lieu by agreement) when on-call and recalled to work necessitating their attendance at the workplace or other worksite. - 24.11 Subject to clause 24.12 below, employees bound by this Enterprise Agreement, will be entitled to payment at overtime rates (or time off in lieu by agreement) for work performed from home when on-call, provided that the total time spent so working on any day and/or night is at least 30 minutes. - 24.12 The rate of pay to be used for calculating the payment for overtime worked in the circumstances described in clauses 24.10 and 24.11, is an employee's normal rate for overtime purposes. - 24.13 All employees who travel to work as a result of receiving a recall to work will be: - (a) reimbursed for use of a private motor vehicle for the journey to and from the workplace using the shortest, most practicable route (together with any parking fees) (provided that no employee will be required to use a private vehicle for work purposes); or - (b) permitted to use a taxi at the employer's expense to travel to and from the workplace; or - (c) permitted to use a Government vehicle to travel to and from the workplace (with any parking fees to be reimbursed).
+- 28.4 No employee should be rostered or required to be on-call more frequently than a total of 7 days every 14 days.
+Any arrangement that would require an employee to be on-call more frequently than this must only be introduced where the employee concerned genuinely agrees to same. - 28.5 The frequency, duration, etc. of being on-call is to be established through consultation with the employees affected and if requested by the employees, their representatives, having particular regard to occupational, health and safety considerations. - 28.6 Employees who are on-call must be contactable whilst on-call but will not be restricted to their residence. - 28.7 Employees who are on-call will be provided with any equipment required for their work (except where existing award provisions or other agreed arrangements, which require employees to provide their own equipment, are in place). - 28.8 Existing telephone rental and business calls reimbursement provisions contained in the relevant awards, Commissioner's Standards (or however so named) and other manuals of conditions of employment, etc. covering the employees bound by this Enterprise Agreement are not affected by these provisions and will continue to apply.

+- 28.9 Recall to Work: - (a) Subject to clause (c) below, employees bound by this Enterprise Agreement, will be entitled to payment for all time worked, with a minimum of 3 hours paid, at overtime rates (or time off in lieu by agreement) when on-call and recalled to work necessitating their attendance at the workplace or other worksite. - (b) Subject to clause (c) below, employees bound by this Enterprise Agreement, will be entitled to payment at overtime rates (or time off in lieu by agreement) for work performed from home when on-call, provided that the total time spent so working on any day and/or night is at least 30 minutes. - (c) The rate of pay to be used for calculating the payment for overtime worked in the circumstances described in clauses (a) and (b), is an employee's normal rate for overtime purposes. - (d) All employees who travel to work as a result of receiving a recall to work will be: - reimbursed for use of a private motor vehicle for the journey to and from the workplace using the shortest, most practicable route (together with any parking fees) (provided that no employee will be required to use a private vehicle for work purposes); or - permitted to use a taxi at the employer's expense to travel to and from the workplace; or - 3. permitted to use a Government vehicle to travel to and from the workplace (with any parking fees to be reimbursed).

-25. NIGHT SHIFT PENALTY
+29. NIGHT SHIFT PENALTY

-- 25.1 A night shift penalty of 20.5% will apply in lieu of the penalty specified in: - (a) Clause 4.2.1 in the Intellectual Disability Services Award; - (b) Clause F1(g)(i) of the Government Stores Employees Interim Award; - (c) Clause 6.1.71 of the South Australian Government Civil Construction and Maintenance Award; - (d) Clause 6.1.6.1 of the South Australian Government Health Etc. Ancillary Employees Award: - (e) Clause 6.1.6.1 of the South Australian Government Printing Interim Award; - (f) Clause 6.1.7.1 of the South Australian Government Services Award; and - (g) Clause 6.1.7.1 of the South Australian Government Transport Workers Award.
+- 29.1 A night shift penalty of 20.5% will apply in lieu of the penalty specified in: - (a) Clause 4.2.1 in the Intellectual Disability Services Award; - (b) Clause F1(g)(i) of the Government Stores Employees Interim Award; - (c) Clause 6.1.71 of the South Australian Government Civil Construction and Maintenance Award; - (d) Clause 6.1.6.1 of the South Australian Government Health Etc. Ancillary Employees Award; - (e) Clause 6.1.6.1 of the South Australian Government Printing Interim Award; - (f) Clause 6.1.7.1 of the South Australian Government Services Award; and - (g) Clause 6.1.7.1 of the South Australian Government Transport Workers Award.

-26. TOIL ENTITLEMENTS
+30. TOIL ENTITLEMENTS